For information on exhibition and sponsorship opportunities at the convention, contact Sharon Cordesse at firstname.lastname@example.org

 I’ll also discuss how all of this fits into a continuous deployment methodology and introduce some simple workflows that will allow you to ensure your development, testing and production deployment environments remain consistent and coherent.

 James Turnbull is the author of seven technical books about open source software and a long-time member of the open source community.
 James authored the The Logstash Book and The Docker Book.
 He also wrote two books about Puppet (Pro Puppet and the earlier book about Puppet as well as Pro Linux System Administration, Pro Nagios 2.0, and Hardening Linux.

-For a real job, James is VP of Services for Docker.
+For a real job, James is VP of Engineering at Kickstarter and an Advisor at Docker.
 He likes food, wine, books, photography and cats.
 He is not overly keen on long walks on the beach and holding hands.